Table of Contents

 - Budgeting: Create a budget to track income, expenses, and savings goals, ensuring that spending remains within means and enables regular debt repayment.

-- Debt Repayment: Prioritize debt repayment by allocating additional funds toward high-interest debts and adopting strategies like the debt snowball or debt avalanche method to accelerate payoff.
+- Debt repayment: Prioritize debt repayment by allocating additional funds toward high-interest debts and adopting strategies like the debt snowball or debt avalanche method to accelerate payoff.

-- Emergency Fund: Build an emergency fund to cover unexpected expenses or financial setbacks, reducing reliance on credit and facilitating debt repayment.
+- Emergency fund: Build an emergency fund to cover unexpected expenses or financial setbacks, reducing reliance on credit and facilitating debt repayment.

 Conclusion: